Manage co-sell opportunities in Partner Center

 Once you have provided the solution information, select Next to move to the section where you can decide the selling type.
-You have three options if you chose solutions from the first three options and not a solution assessment:
+You have four options if you chose solutions from the first three options in the solution type and not a solution assessment:

 Deal registration is not applicable for Private deals.
 Exercise caution while creating a private deal with incentive eligible solutions as they will not be eligible for deal registration in Partner Center.

-Co-sell deal: If you select any option other than the default selection for the question “Identify the type of help you'd like from Microsoft”, the deal turns in to a co-sell deal where a Microsoft seller can potentially help you with closing the deal.
-A request for help from Microsoft is no guarantee that a Microsoft seller will participate in the deal.
+Co-sell deal: If you select any option other than the default selection for the question “Identify the type of help you'd like from Microsoft”, the deal turns into a co-sell deal where a Microsoft seller can potentially help you with closing the deal.
+A request for help from Microsoft doesn't guarantee that a Microsoft seller will participate in the deal.
 Microsoft sales representatives have 14 days to decide if they want to participate.
 In the notes section, be sure to identify the type of help you want.

 Partner to Partner (P2P) deal: You can invite other partners to the deal by clicking on the Invite partner link.
 Below is the process for creating a P2P deal.